A tasty, simple alternative to mashed potato, this creamy carrot and swede mash is dairy free and makes a wonderful side dish to a roast dinner.

 ❓ Swede V’s Turnip - What’s The Difference?

-A lot of people think that a swede and a turnip are the same, although they come from the same family they are different!
+A lot of people think that a swede and a turnip are the same things & although they come from the same family, they are actually different!

 Swede was originally called the “Swedish Turnip” as this is where it came from.
 The name was then shortened to “swede”.